AWegnerGitHub/awegnergithub.github.io-content/2023_07_27_stackai_strike.md

 > Humans should always be included in the application of any new technology.

 Again, agreed.
 My concern here is whether or not Stack Exchange has the capability to do that.
-Technically, they've had a human involved, but it's only been from a single perspective - that over the company.
+Technically, they've had a human involved, but it's only been from a single perspective - that of the company.
 They have ignored the other side of this: the community.
 The people that provided the data for their business to thrive.

 ### Overflow AI